DanielSan2023/ElasticearchClient-docker/Readme.md

 - **Secure Connection**: Configures HTTPS and authentication for Elasticsearch.
 - **JWT Authentication**: Implements JWT authentication for secure access to the API.
 - **Qdrant Integration**: Uses Qdrant for vector similarity search and embedding storage.
 - **Vector Search**: Supports vector similarity search using Qdrant.
 - **Embedding Generation**: Generates embeddings for product descriptions and names.
+  **Reactive Endpoints**: Using Spring WebFlux and Reactor Mono for asynchronous processing in certain endpoints.

 ---